Wouter1/osm-garmin/README.md

 OSM-Garmin
 =====

 Tools to convert OSM maps to Garmin maps.
+Modified to get it building with maven.

+Build both mkgmap and splitter with ```mvn clean package```

+The original, manuals other versions etc are on https://svn.mkgmap.org.uk/mkgmap/mkgmap.
+There is a github copy on https://github.com/openstreetmap/mkgmap

-See the readme and licence files in the modules for more details
+See the doc directories, readme and licence files in the modules for more details.